- Overview Renaissance Painting

 ### Chiaroscuro and Decorative Drama

-Renaissance masters perfected the art of chiaroscuro, a technique that plays on light contrasts to create striking dramatic effects.
-These Renaissance paintings use light as a true sculptural tool that reveals volumes and intensifies artistic emotion.
+Renaissance masters perfected the art of chiaroscuro, a technique that consists of playing with light contrasts to create striking dramatic effects.
+These Renaissance paintings use light as a genuine sculptural tool that reveals volumes and intensifies artistic emotion.

 Caravaggio, though slightly later, perfects this technique by creating works of exceptional luminous intensity.
-His religious compositions, adapted in wall format, transform interiors into true theaters of light where each lighting source reveals new artistic details.
+His religious compositions, adapted in wall format, transform interiors into veritable theaters of light where each light source reveals new artistic details.

 ### Chromatic Innovation and Decorative Richness